 Photo: Bright Bird Photography

-Rehearsal dinners has evolved into full-blown events but there's no need to stress out about planning your own.
+Rehearsal dinners have evolved into full-blown events, but there's no need to stress out about planning your own.
 Here's how to organize a flawless one — effortlessly.

 1. Decide Who's Hosting

 Traditionally, the bride's parents paid for the wedding and the groom's parents took care of the rehearsal dinner.
 These days, anything goes.
 If both sets of parents are sharing the costs of the wedding, then perhaps you and your fiancé may want to pay for the rehearsal dinner.

 More and more couples are opting to keep the rehearsal dinner relaxed and low-key.
 Aside from ensuring that it won't upstage the more formal wedding, a casual rehearsal dinner will loosen up guests who are meeting for the first time.
 The dress code can come down a notch or more from the wedding attire.
 To encourage conversation among guests, you might consider open seating rather than assigned tables and buffet or family-style food service.

 A fun way kick off the wedding weekend is to incorporate a theme into your rehearsal dinner.
 You can build the party around your cultural background, for example (as in a colorful tapas-and-paella fiesta to reflect a bride's Spanish heritage), or play up the wedding's location (say, a wine-and-cheese-tasting party if there are some vineyards in the area).
 Here are a few more rehearsal-dinner themes:

 Outdoor Barbecue: A grilled feast and a game of softball is an inexpensive, relaxed, and easy-to-prepare party for groups both large and small.

 Seaside Clambake: Lobster and clams on the sand at sunset is a deliciously low-key and informal treat.
 Add a bonfire and s'mores for a sweet ending.